Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators

 In order to overcome the BTZ black hole threshold, it is important for both mean values to reach $\frac{c}{24}$, see \cite{Keller:2014xba}.\footnote{Our analysis here assumes that neither $\Delta_{v,w}$ nor $b$ scale with $c$.} Comparing with the functional dependence of $\mathbb{E}[m]$ and $\mathbb{E}[\bar m]$ in \eqref{eq:EmEmbar}, we can translate \eqref{eq:Ethreshold} (or, equivalently, the condition $M=|J|$) into a threshold timescale for black hole formation:

 We recognize this as twice the scrambling time, and as equivalent to the condition \eqref{eq:gott2} for black hole formation in gravity.

 We comment briefly on the approximations made.
-The threshold derived is not sharp: a complicated transient behavior takes place around the threshold time.
-Similarly, note that the approximations made in the previous sections to derive formulas such as \eqref{eq:EmEmbar}, break down around this timescale.
-For example, when both $\mathbb{E}[m] \sim {\cal O}(\frac{c}{24}) \sim \mathbb{E}[\bar m]$, the spectrum $(h_m,\bar{h}_{\bar m})$ of light double-twist operators receives large anomalous corrections, and the Virasoro blocks are no longer well-approximated by global blocks \cite{Collier:2018exn}.
-We emphasize that this is completely analogous to the physics of the OTOC around the scrambling time, which is also subject to transient behavior, leading to a breakdown of the large-$N$ approximation and of a simple exponential growth ansatz \cite{Roberts:2014ifa}.
+The threshold derived is not sharp, and some transient behavior takes place around the threshold time.
+When both $\mathbb{E}[m] \sim {\cal O}(\frac{c}{24}) \sim \mathbb{E}[\bar m]$, the spectrum $(h_m,\bar{h}_{\bar m})$ of light double-twist operators receives large anomalous corrections, and the Virasoro blocks are no longer well approximated by global blocks \cite{Collier:2018exn}.
+This is analogous to the physics of the OTOC around the scrambling time, which is also subject to transient behavior, leading to a breakdown of the large-$N$ approximation and of a simple exponential profile in time \cite{Roberts:2014ifa}.